A few years ago, on a Saturday morning, two women knocked on my door to talk with me about Jesus and their church. Great. Right?

 Why Is All of This Important?

-Because we are not the Authors of truth.
+2) Because we are not the Authors of truth.
 God is.
-And because Jesus said—

-Truth is what Jesus says it is, since He is truth, not whatever we want to say it is.
+Truth is what Jesus says it is, since He is truth, not whatever we want to say that truth is.

 No other Jesus than the Jesus who is God and the Son of God, who died for us on the cross, can save us.
+He is the only way to salvation.
 For “no man cometh unto the Father but by” Him…the Jesus of the Bible!

 Who Is Your Jesus?